List of NC State Wolfpack men's basketball seasons

 This is a list of seasons completed by the NC State Wolfpack men's basketball team.
 The Wolfpack won the NCAA championship in 1974 and 1983.
 The team competed in the Southern Conference until becoming a charter member of the Atlantic Coast Conference in 1953.
-NC State has won the ACC men's basketball tournament ten times, which is the third most of any school in the conference.
+NC State has won the ACC men's basketball tournament eleven times, which is the third most of any school in the conference.